faq’s

 How Long Do Wax Melts Last Once Opened?

-When stored correctly, wax melts will last 12 months or more.
-They often remain perfectly usable for much longer, but for the strongest fragrance and best performance, we recommend using them within 12 months of opening.
+When stored correctly, wax melts typically retain their quality for 12 months or more after opening.
+In many cases, they will remain perfectly usable beyond this time; however, for the strongest fragrance and best overall performance, we recommend enjoying them within 12 months.

 What Tea Lights Should I Use?

-For tea-light burners, we recommend using standard unscented 4-hour tea lights.
-These provide a consistent, safe level of heat for melting wax.
+For tea-light burners, we recommend using standard, unscented 4-hour tea lights.
+These are specifically suited to provide a consistent and controlled level of heat, allowing your wax melt to warm gradually and release its fragrance evenly.